ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     ![Animation showing an image being dragged from downloads and dropped into Assets.xcassets on Xcode](images/add_static_image.gif)

 1. The next part is tricky.
 In order to add a `UIImageView` to our custom `ArticleCell`, we need to change it's type from `Subtitle` to `Custom`.
-But when we do this, we lose our `Title` and `Subtitle` labels!! :(
+But when we do this, we lose our `Title` and `Subtitle` labels!! :frowning_face:

 1. This means we need to recreate our view piece by piece.
 Let's do this by adding a vertical `UIStackView` filling our entire cell:

     ![Animation showing a vertical UIStackView being added to our custom cell, and constrained to each edge](images/add_vertical_stack_view.gif)

 1. Next we can re-add title and subtitle `UIlabels` to the stack view.
-The `UIStackView` takes care of all our layout automatically! :-D
+The `UIStackView` takes care of all our layout automatically! :grinning:

     ![Animation showing addition of two UILabels to a UIStackView](images/add_labels.gif)